 Rob Anderegg was trained as a chemist, earning a BS degree from the University of Wisconsin and a PhD from MIT.
 He taught Chemistry at the University of Maine at Orono for ten years before moving to North Carolina to work in drug discovery at Glaxo Pharmaceuticals (now Glaxo SmithKline).
 His research centered on protein structure and the development of new analytical methods; and he has co-authored over 60 publications in scientific journals.
 In 1997 he became the head of the department of Research Analytical Chemistry.
 After taking three years off to be home with his children, Rob wanted to pursue his lifelong interest in the natural world.
-He joined the Vermont Institute of Natural Science and was Program Coordinator for the Environmental Learning for the Future (ELF) program for four years.
 He is now working fulltime with Four Winds as the Associate Director and a Naturalist/Educator.

 Born in Windsor, VT, Michael Clough has spent his entire life enjoying and exploring the wild places of New England.
 He attended Long Island University's Southampton College and in 1994 received a B.S. in Environmental Science with a concentration in biology.
 Since then, Mike has worked with some of the Northeast's premier Conservation and Environmental Education groups with live animal experience ranging from wolves, to birds of prey, to frogs and pythons.

 In 2005 Mike and his wife Christina returned to VT to establish Rockhopper Outdoor Education.
 As a Four Winds Naturalist/Educator, Mike leads Nature Program and Knee High Nature workshops in many towns in southern Vermont.
 Mike also wears a variety of hats on staff at the Southern Vermont Natural History Museum.